ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 __Side Effects__ When a function mutates state outside it's scope.

 __Referential Transparency__ an input of `a` will always return an output of `b`.
-One of the many benefits of referential transparency is that it can be cashed.
-Cashing is good test of referential transparency.
+One of the many benefits of referential transparency is that it can be cached.
+Caching is good test of referential transparency.

 __Purity__ A referentialy transparent function with no side effects that is passed all the resources it needs to do it's job.